QadirBux1/QadirBux1/README.md

 - 👋 Hi, I’m @QadirBux1
 - 👀 I’m interested in Data Analytics and Business Analytics
 - 🌱 I’m currently learning Data Analytics by doing projects on my own to gain experience
-- 💞️ I’m looking to collaborate on SQL, PYTHON,Power Bi Projects
+- 💞️ I’m looking to collaborate on SQL, Python and Power Bi Projects
+-    Worked on few projects listed below have a look
 - 📫 Contact me at qadirlarik07@gmail.com

 <!---